chendo/MASShortcut/README.md

+# MASShortcut - Non-ARC version

+This fork of MASShortcut fixes some issues if you use it with a non-ARC project.
+If you're using ARC, see the original version at https://github.com/shpakovski/MASShortcut.

 # Intro

 Some time ago Cocoa developers used a brilliant framework [ShortcutRecorder](http://wafflesoftware.net/shortcut/) for managing keyboard shortcuts in application preferences.
 However, it became incompatible with a new plugin architecture of Xcode 4.